jfbueno/CodingCraft-01/README.md

 - [ ] Send email alerts to admins for proximity of puchases payment
 - [ ] View 'my purchases' - Show sales of logged user
 - [X] Show unauthorized message to non authorized users
-- [ ] Notify user when payment reminders are sent
+- [ ] Notify users when payment reminders is sent